skaffolder/skaffolder-cli/readme.md

 ## Create a custom template generator

 In you current path a folder `.skaffolder` was 	created.
-In `.skaffolder/template` you can find your template files editable, they respect the <a href="https://handlebarsjs.com" target="_blank">Handlebar sintax</a> and you can use also these additional <a href="https://www.npmjs.com/package/handlebars-helpers" target="_blank">helpers functions</a>.
+In `.skaffolder/template` you can find your template files editable, they respect the <a href="https://handlebarsjs.com" target="_blank">Handlebars sintax</a> and you can use also these additional <a href="https://www.npmjs.com/package/handlebars-helpers" target="_blank">helpers functions</a>.

 You can create a new template from any boilerplate.